cg2wilson/cg2wilson.github.io/courses.md

 ---

 ## OU
-I was instructor of record for many classes at OU, while I was a graduate student and as Renewable Term Faculty.
+I have been instructor of record for many classes at OU, while I was a graduate student, Renewable Term Faculty, and as an adjunct.
 Here's a list of those classes:
 - Math 0123: Intermediate Algebra (Fall 23, Spring 24, Fall 24)
-- Math 1473: Math for Critical Thinking (Fall 22)
+- Math 1473: Math for Critical Thinking (Fall 22, Fall 25)
 - Math 1501: College Algebra Corequisite (Summer 23)
 - Math 1503: College Algebra (Summer 23)
 - Math 1523: Trigonometry/Pre-Calculus (Fall 14, Spring 15)